stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Mobile Applications #

-To develop mobile applications with JavaScript, use either [Ionic](https://ionicframework.com/) or [React Native](http://reactnative.com/).
+To develop mobile applications with JavaScript, use either the  [Ionic](https://ionicframework.com/) framework or [React Native](http://reactnative.com/).

 # Packaging Applications #